adamw1221/CS495-Lab-Inventory-Group-F/test.md

     5. Enter a future date for *Return Date*
     6. Enter a future time for *Return Time*
     7. Click the *Checkout* button
-    8. You should get a notification for a successfull checkout.
+    8. You should get a notification for a successful checkout.
     9. This can be verified by opening a new tab and visiting your **"My Checkouts"** page where the new equipment should be displayed.

 5. Remove Part